amazingrando/blades-in-the-dark-srd-content/docs/markdown/Generic Character Playbook-active.md

 **GM:** If a player can’t decide which downtime activity to pick, offer them a long-term project idea.
 You know what the player is interested in and what they like.
 Suggest a project that will head in a fun direction for them.

-_“Remember how you had that weird vision at the altar to the forgotten gods?
+> “Remember how you had that weird vision at the altar to the forgotten gods?
 Yeah, do you want to get to the bottom of that?
 Okay, start a long-term project—six segments—called...
 ‘Weird God Vibes.’
-What do you do to work on that?”_
+What do you do to work on that?”

-<a id="_idTextAnchor028"></a>acquire asset
+### Acquire asset

 Gain temporary use of an **asset**: